 The foundation for the school was laid by Krishna Shrestha.
 Krishna was born and raised in Sailung, in the Dolakha district, Nepal.
 Krishna studied in Kathmandu and obtained his master's degree in social work there.
 During his studies he helped children with their homework in the hostel where he lived.
 After graduation, he worked for various organizations that help people and children with disabilities access education and build a better future.
 Krishna gained teaching experience and discovered his passion and mission for improving education.

 Based on this belief, Krishna started a home school in 2016 in his hometown of Sailung, teaching 20 students.
 Krishna's wife Shanti also helped teach.
 Shanti is from the same district and after studying mathematics in Kathmandu worked in several public and private schools.
 Krishna's home education catches the eye of many parents from the region and they advise him to open his own school.
 At that time there are a number of primary schools in Sailung, which are financed by the government.
 Krishna hears many complaints from parents and children about this teaching.
 Little seems to be learned in school.
 Krishna decides to research education in the region and comes to the conclusion that children in this region deserve better education.

-Krishna decides to start his own school.
-He receives support for this from the local community, various political parties, the other schools in the Sailung region and a number of Dutch donors.
-Krishna calls the school 'Kids Learning Englisch School' (KLES) and builds the school on its own land in his native village.
-Although there are public schools in the region where you can go to school for free, many people choose the KLES because of proven quality in recent years compared to the public schools.
-There are children who walk to the school for an hour while the public school is 5 minutes from their home.
+Krishna decides to establish a community school.
+For this he receives support from the local community, various political parties, the other schools in the Sailung region and a number of Dutch donors.
+Krishna calls the school 'Kids Learning English School' (KLES) and builds the school on his own land in his native village.
+Although there are public schools in the region where one can go to school for free, many people choose the KLES because of proven quality in recent years compared to the public schools.
+There are even children who walk an hour to the school while the public school is 5 minutes from their home.

 KLES opens on April 2, 2017, it is the first non-profit, public primary school in Sailung where poor, rich and all faiths and backgrounds come together.